-In any long-term survival scenario scavenging plays an important role.
+In any long-term survival, scenario scavenging plays an important role.
 When the dust settles most of the cities will be cannibalized of their resources by the unprepared.
-Once those supplies run out you will need to turn towards other types of sources.
+Once those supplies run out, you will need to turn towards other types of sources.
 Scavenging abandoned cars is a good starting point to get useful items.

-Spending time scouring buildings for resources is useless and most probably they have already been picked clean.
+Spending time scouring buildings for resources is useless, and most probably they have already been picked clean.
 Scavenging abandoned cars for survival is not a bad idea if you think about.
 There are more than 300 million cars and trucks in the United States alone, and each one could have the items you need.
 Gasoline, vehicles parts and other obscure parts can be scavenged and you don’t have to be a mechanic to find them.
-You will need some basic tools and the right eye to spot all the valuables hiding in those metal carcasses.
+You will need some necessary tools and the right eye to spot all the valuables hiding in those metal carcasses.

 Before we discuss about the valuable items that one could aim for when scavenging abandoned cars, it’s important to respect some general guidelines: